NaoNaoMe/RM-Comm/README.md

-# RM-Comm
+# RM Comm
-Serial Communication driver for [RM Classic](https://github.com/NaoNaoMe/RM-Classic).
+Serial Communication library for [RM Classic](https://github.com/NaoNaoMe/RM-Classic).

-#How to use
+# How to implement RM Comm library
-Click "Download ZIP" in this page.
+This introduction is how to implement RM Comm library to Arduino Uno.
-Open the Arduino IDE and navigate to: Sketch > Include Library > Add .ZIP Libraries and import downloaded "RM-Comm.zip".
+- Download zip file from this repository.
-This library has an Arduino example.
-Open the File > Examples > RmComm > RmSample.
+- Open Arduino IDE and navigate to: Sketch > Include Library > Add .ZIP Libraries and import downloaded zip file.

-[RM Classic](https://github.com/NaoNaoMe/RM-Classic) need a ViewSetting file.
+ - This library has an example sketch, which navigate to: File > Examples > RmComm > RmSample.
-This library alseo has a ViewSetting example
+ - This example sketch needs to implement MsTimer2 library.
-You can find out "\Arduino\libraries\RM-Comm-master\ViewSetting Sample\ViewSetting_TgVRmSample_StV001.xml"
+- Upload RmSample to your Arduino board, your Arduino is ready to communicate with [RM Classic](https://github.com/NaoNaoMe/RM-Classic).

 ## License
 MIT